denizzcaglar/insider-case/README.md

   the historical data, not assigned by hand (see Part 2).
 - **44 players**, 11 per club, with attribute ratings used by the live match engine.

+### Optional: AI commentary

-Also, for each played match you can ask for a short, AI-written summary.
+For each played match you can ask for a short, AI-written summary.
 Get a free key from Google AI Studio and add it to `.env`:

 ```
 GEMINI_API_KEY=your-key-here